-Donkey Kong refers to two separate gorillas, a father and a son, who have a penchant for throwing barrels at foes.
+Donkey Kong refers to two separate gorillas, a grandfather and a grandson, who have a penchant for throwing barrels at foes.
 The older Kong is a brash and pompous Gorilla who likes to take matters into his own hands.
-His son, however, is a more laid back gorilla who enjoys, almost to a fault, the rest and relaxation that comes with living on a lush tropical island where everyone, except your disproving dad, is happy to follow your lead.
+His grandson, however, is a more laid back gorilla who enjoys, almost to a fault, the rest and relaxation that comes with living on a lush tropical island where everyone, except your disproving granddad, is happy to follow your lead.

 The new Donkey Kong had a much different attitude from his old man.
 While Donkey Kong Sr. was brash and powerful, Donkey Kong Jr. was a lot more laid back and tended to take everything lightly.
 This ultimately let an entire army of reptiles rob him blind of his bananas and kidnap his then sidekick in training, Diddy Kong.

 He was soon tasked with living up the legacy the name brings with it and reclaim his bananas hoard.
 After doing so, twice even, he thought he'd proven himself a legit video game hero and was more entitled than ever to long naps on the beautiful shores of his tropical home.

 Again, his laid back attitude leads to him being kidnapped, after which Diddy had to man up and become a proper video game hero himself, with the help of his girlfriend Dixie.
 Donkey Kong would go on to repeat this mistake numerous times, however his ability to get things done goes a long way in endearing him in the hearts of all the inhabitants of Donkey Kong Island, except perhaps Cranky Kong.